jpreall/louPy/README.md

 Loupe File Generator for Scanpy

 ### Overview
 This Python script converts a Scanpy AnnData object into a Loupe-compatible HDF5 file and then runs the LoupeR executable to generate a .cloupe file.
-For best results, store your original integer UMI counts in the layer `adata.layers['counts']`.
+For best results, store your original integer UMI counts in the layer `adata.layers['counts']`, since the conventional.

 ### Requirements
 Python 3.x